Open Enrollment

 Enroll Before Time Runs Out

 Once you move to a new state and establish a new address, you’ll have 60 days to obtain health insurance.
-If you miss this period, you could have a substantial gap in your health insurance coverage and be unable to get coverage until the next January by applying during “Open Enrollment” (Nov 1st through Jan 15th).
+If you miss this period, you could have a substantial gap in your health insurance coverage and be unable to get coverage until the following January by applying during “Open Enrollment” (Nov 1st through Jan 15th).
 You would either need to experience another qualifying life event (marriage, birth of baby, etc.) or wait until the open enrollment period.
-It’s important to take action and pay attention to details like choosing a health insurance plan that has a government “subsidy” if you qualify, a plan with no subsidy, choose a provider, and find the best plan for your budget and health needs.
-All this must be done within the 60-day period from your move date, or the last day of health coverage from your prior state.
-That is a lot of data to process in a short amount of time but speaking with a health insurance agent to assist you through the confusing maze of choosing a health insurance plan would be greatly beneficial.
+It’s important to take action and pay attention while choosing a health insurance plan.
+There is a lot to process in a short amount of time.
+Speaking with a health insurance agent to assist you through the confusing maze of choosing a health insurance plan would be greatly beneficial.

 Proof of Residency in Health Insurance